EhsanYousefi/closet/README.md

 # Closet
-Closet let you bury(flag as buried) your records instead of killing(destroy)them.
+Closet let you bury your records instead of killing(destroy)them.

-Data is valuable even those you think worthless.Closet helps you bury/hide your records in the closet, and restore them whenever you want.
+Data is valuable even those you think worthless.
+Closet helps you bury/hide your records in the closet, and restore them whenever you want.
 Closet only works with ActiveRecord(Mongoid will support in near future) now.

 There is one main difference between closet and other similar packages, Closet didn't change default behaviour of `ActiveRecord`, instead brings new functionality on ActiveRecord objects.